All Episodes

 If you're fleeing the country, do swing by and say hello.

-Uh you can't miss us as a big sign on the highway saying last rush guest host uh before the border.
+There's a big sign on the highway saying last rush guest host before the border.

-It's about the state of free speech in the land of the First Amendment, which believe me is not in a uh uh a good condition, particularly on American campuses, and it's a big special.
+It's about the state of free speech in the land of the First Amendment, which believe me is not in a good condition, particularly on American campuses.

-One of the one of the things I can't stand is when somebody says anything that's slightly out of the norms of approved political discourse and people come down on them like a ton of bricks, and Ben Carson said something that is a practical benefit.
+One of the one of the things I can't stand is when somebody says anything that's slightly out of the norms of approved political discourse and people come down on them like a ton of bricks.

 The what matters in situations like a gunman at an Oregon college is what you do in the first few seconds.

-All of us know that.
+All of us know that that's demonstrated across the world.

 Now, people didn't like it that I was defending Ben Carson.

-I had all these emails from people saying uh it's an insult to the people who were there.
+I had all these emails from people saying it's an insult to the people who were there.

 It's not insulting the people who were there.

-Uh but this is a typical email from Bud Harton.
+But this is a typical email from Bud Harton.

-Bud Harton writes to me and he goes, How dare you?
+Bud Harton writes to me and he goes, How dare you!

-Ben Carson would uh pee his pants.
+Ben Carson would pee his pants.

 I've cleaned that up slightly.